Modern Frontier: Waxed Pants

 If you’ve read much of the Modern Frontier blog, you know we try to connect the past to the present in practical ways.
 One way to do this is by applying traditional knowledge and skills in ways that make our lives better.
 Although the 21st century is different from the 19th century, there are still many applications.
 If you read our Functional Wilderness Clothing article, you’ll know that one area in which we can apply traditional knowledge is in how we dress.
 One frontiersman once noted, “You’ve got to dress so if you break your leg and have to lay out on the prairie you won’t freeze to death.”
 In the wilderness clothing article, we outlined some practical points to consider when dressing.
 At one point, the article turned to materials.
 While the ideal material does depend on the situation, there is one material many outdoorsmen could benefit from being aware of.
 That material is waxed canvas.

 Waxed canvas is exactly what it sounds like; canvas that has been waxed.
 Waxed canvas can trace its roots back to the 15th century.
 Initially, it offered sailers a better sail material, but they soon used it to waterproof their hats and capes as well.
 Although it took time, waxed canvas was eventually picked up by other outdoorsmen.
 By the early 20th century, lumberjacks and the US military were putting this material to use.
 Even today, it is a popular material used by trusted brands like Filson to make clothing, backpacks, and other gear.
-Waxed canvas is a good choice for people who want a durable and waterproof material that is not as noisy as many modern synthetics.
+Waxed canvas is a good choice for people who want a durable and water-resistant material that is not as noisy as many modern synthetics.

 One major downside to waxed canvas is the cost.
 Waxed canvas is a niche material that requires extra input.
 I suspect these two factors play a role in making this gear extra expensive.
 One way to save a little money is by waxing the material yourself.
 It’s a relatively easy process that won’t require a heavy investment in tools or materials.
 However, it does take some time.

 After a rainy camping trip, I decided to make myself a pair of waxed pants.
 A weekend of wearing waterlogged jeans in cool weather convinced me that there had to be better options available.
 Rather than spend the +$150 on a pair of pants or merino wool pants, I decided to make my own waxed pants.
 Rather than making them out of canvas, I decided to make my waxed pants out of denim.
-The reason; they are widely available and what I normally wear.
+The reason is they are widely available and what I normally wear.
 Denim and canvas are similar enough that waxing a pair of denim jeans will provide most of the same benefits as if they were canvas.
 I also avoided having to design, cut, and sew the pants myself.
 I left that up to Wrangler.

 If you think you might benefit from a pair of waxed pants for camping or hunting, you can follow this process.
 As mentioned, it’s not difficult and is relatively cheap if you don’t count your time.